MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-overview.md

 * Client libraries that support both synchronous and asynchronous APIs must offer these in separate classes.
 This means that in these cases there would be, for example, a `KeyVaultClient` for sync APIs and a `KeyVaultAsyncClient` for async APIs.

-* There is a single builder class that takes responsibility for building both the sync and async APIs.
+* There's a single builder class that takes responsibility for building both the sync and async APIs.
 The builder will be named similarly to the sync client class, with `Builder` included.
 For example, `KeyVaultClientBuilder`.
 This builder will have `buildClient()` and `buildAsyncClient()` methods to create client instances, as appropriate.

 Because of these conventions, users of the Java client libraries should feel comfortable that all classes ending in `Client` will be immutable and provide operations to interact with an Azure service.
 All classes that end in `ClientBuilder` will provide operations to configure and create an instance of a particular client type.